Mariners outfielder Jake Fraley isn’t letting an eye-opening and frustrating 2020 season define him

 At perhaps one of the lowest points of his professional career, Fraley turned to his faith for answers.

 “You guys all know, everyone I’ve talked to knows that I’m a man of faith,” he said.
 “I’m a believer in Jesus.
-When last year went the way that it did and when I got (sent) down after having about five games up there, and they claimed Philip Ervin, it was kind of a big turning point for me mentally.
+When last year went the way that it did and when I got (sent) down after having about five games up there, and they claimed Phillip Ervin, it was kind of a big turning point for me mentally.
 I really had to take a step back.
 I spent a lot of time with the Lord trying to reel myself back into a solid place because I wasn’t really there.”

 His catharsis wasn’t complicated.